veromary/newbookoldhymns/_hymns/corda.md

 When compiling this hymnbook, this hymn seemed virtually unknown outside Assisi.
 Providentially I met another Franciscan with some Latin skills who helped with this translation.

+For those who understand some Italian [This Snippet](https://www.youtube.com/watch?v=DAMCPfv1OME) seems to give some background to the hymn.
+Looks like a Rite of Corda Pia - a liturgical celebration of the Stigmata of St Francis.

 The word-for-word translation below is my own rough work to give some idea.
 The last line in each block is the better translation.

 <div data-gloss>